yanggujun/commonsfornet/README.md

-##.NET Commons Library
+##.NET Commons

 ###About

-.NET Commons Library is originally inspired by the "apache commons project" for java applications.
-It is intended to provide the common components and basica application facility for .NET applications.
+.NET Commons is originally inspired by the "apache commons project" for java applications.
+It is intended to provide the common components and basic application facilities for .NET applications.

 ###License